shift7-ch/katta-docs/docs/architecture/storage-access.md

 * `vault.uvf` (vault metadata) contains the S3 access configuration (credentials `AccessKeyId` and `SecretKey` and bucket configuration (region, custom endpoint etc.)), as well as the encryption keys; it is stored encrypted in Katta Server Backend.
-* With the encryption keys from `vault.uvf`, Katta Client encrypts and decrypts data on the fly before it leaves the local machine on the way to/from S3 bucket.
+* With the encryption keys from `vault.uvf`, Katta Desktop encrypts and decrypts data on the fly before it leaves the local machine on the way to/from S3 bucket.

-The following diagram illustrates the interactions when Katta Client syncs data in a vault in _STS Storage Access Mode_:
+The following diagram illustrates the interactions when Katta Desktop syncs data in a vault in _STS Storage Access Mode_:

 ![Interaction diagram: data access in STS Storage Access Mode](../img/overview/DataAccessSTS_Interaction.drawio.png)